Important

 Why quit your job

 That’s easy.
-Quitting your job is the fastest and simplest way to stop the harassment and get out of an unhealthy workplace.
+Quitting is the fastest and simplest way to stop the harassment and get out of an unhealthy workplace.
 It immediately reduces the risk that something really bad will happen to you.
 It’s the fastest way to shut down the whole problem and get on with your life.

 Why not quit your job